 I think safe spaces are misnamed.
 I think we should rename them “Giving Us A Break from Dumb Questions Space.”
 That’s it.
 Yes, “there are no dumb questions.”
 But we all know that’s bull crap to some degree: there are questions that drag down both the pace and discussion of information exchange.
-Safe spaces are places where students from similar backgrounds facing similar experiences with alienation or oppression from majority culture can be with people who get it instead of *always, perpetually* having to be with people who don’t get it and who ask dumb questions or require explanations about.
+Safe spaces are places where students from similar backgrounds facing similar experiences with alienation or oppression from majority culture can be with people who get it instead of *always, perpetually* having to be with people who don’t get it and who ask dumb questions or require explanations about it.
 Isn’t it nice, sometimes, to be with a group of people with whom you don’t have explain yourself?
 Now and then?
 We’re not talking all the time.
 We’re talking about now and then.
 One of the nice things about the Lusk Center programming at USC is that we can often just sit around and assume everybody knows how to read applied micro and relatively advanced econometrics.
 We can start further ahead than if we have to bring others up to speed.
 See?
 Nothing sinister about any of it.
 I assume that my black students at USC–granted that I generally have 1 in every 50 person class–want to hang out with other black students now and then without the rest of us horning in.
 Is that really so wrong?
 The College Republicans have private meetings–not every meeting is an open debate with everybody democratically voicing their opinion.
 No, I don’t think those students are sinister, either.
 I think they want a place where they can discuss their ideas uninterrupted by newbies and challengers.
 Bringing along newbies and debating challengers are things that can–and do–happen in other contexts throughout the university.
 Some advanced courses have prereqs so that you don’t spend all your time catching up people who don’t know the basics.

 These moments of sharing and idea development are important to any subgroup with shared identities, value systems, or intellectual projects.
 It is not, in other words, a big deal, and the people making it into a big deal need to get a real hobby.